PDrifting/CBookDraft/book.markdown

                    [ 2].bar = 3,               // by element index in this manner also, then
     [12].foo = 5,  [12].bar = 5                // follow rules defined earlier in examples
   };                                           // for member initialisation.
 Commas are used
-                                               // to seperate a list of consecutive
+                                               // to separate a list of consecutive
                                                // initialisations.
 Even though this has 15, the
                                                // remaining elements will be default initialised
                                                // to 0.
 This is another method for initialisation
-                                               // during declare.
+                                               // during declaration.
   return 0;                                    // Return status successful.
 }
 ```